-- Credential issuing service: Issues verifiable credentials based on data received or verified for given borrowers. - Credential verification service: Verifies presentations of credentials in order to access funding - SSCR agent service: A custodial service that operates with the self-sovereign credit record of the user with his permissions.
+- Identity (SSCR agent) service: A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permission. - Credential issuing service: Issues verifiable credentials based on data received or verified for given borrowers. - Credential verification service: Verifies presentations of credentials to access funding. - User management service: A service that is responsible for registration and management of the node applications' users.